SotirisEmmanouil/Lexical-Analyzer/README.md

 # Lexical-Analyzer
 ## Performs a Lexical Analysis on a Pascal source code file

-This project lexically analyzes a Pascal source code file by taking Pascal lexemes and assigns them a corresponding token.
+This project lexically analyzes a Pascal source code file by taking Pascal lexemes and assigning them a corresponding token.
 For example, if the `(*` lexeme appears, the token code `BEGCOMMENT` will be assigned to it or if the lexeme `THEN` appears, the token code `THENSYM` will be assigned to it.
 The `main` method prints out a side by side comparison of each lexeme and its corresponding token.
 The token types are held in an enumerated type.
 An ArrayList holds the lexemes that have been assigned a token.
 I also utilized regular